RogerSelwyn/O365-HomeAssistant/README.md

 ### Alt auth flow
-_**NOTE:** The default authentication method has changed from version 3.2.0.
-The default is now to use the method which does not require access to your HA instance from the internet.
-If you previously did not set alt_auth_flow or had it set to False, please set it to True.
-This will only impact people re-authenticating._

 This requires the *alt_auth_flow* to be set to *True* and the redirect uri in your Azure app set to `https://<your_home_assistant_url_or_local_ip>/api/o365`.
 Note: if you use Nabu Casa for remote support, use that URL as the base.
 After setting up configuration.yaml with the key set to _True_ and restarting home assistant a persisten notification will be created.
 1. Click on this notification.